IMWILLAU/credit-risk-classification/README.md

 ## Summary

 Based on the evaluation results, the performance models may vary depending on the problem of what is being addressed and/or data set.
 Logistic regression model appears to predict both health and high risk loans quite accurately with high precision, recall and F1-scores for both classes.
-However, further validation and monitoring of the model's performance in real-world scenarios are advisable before deployment.
+Based on the results, it would be highly recommended for the use of these models.
+However, further validation and monitoring of the model's performance in real-world scenarios should be advisable before deployment.